A Backpacker Guide to Cusco

-A Free Walking Tour
+Join a Free Walking Tour

 We aren’t always fans of these tours (sometimes we think they are boring) but Cusco is an exception.
 It has a lot of interesting history and hidden alleys that only a local could show you.
 Show up at the Plaza de Armas any day at 10am 12:30pm or 3pm and there will be a tour you can join which costs nothing but a tip at the end.
 Perfect for someone on a backpacker budget in Cusco.

 Don’t pay more than 70 soles for a full day tour including breakfast, lunch, and an English speaking guide!
 This is a fair price.
 Unfortunately, a lot of people end up paying double and get the same thing as the tour agencies just keep the extra cash as a commission and everybody ends up with the same few tour operators.

-The Sacred Valley
+Visit the Sacred Valley

 If you love Inca ruins then this day tour is for you.
 You can do it for as cheap as 50 soles plus all entrance fees.
-We didn’t try this one as we felt we saw enough ruins but we heard great things from fellow travelers.
+We didn’t try this one as we felt we saw enough ruins, but we heard great things from fellow travelers!

 The Chocolate Museum

 It isn’t really a museum, more of a store that offered tours about chocolate.
 BUT, they also give free chocolate, free liquor, free hot chocolate, and the tour is also actually free.

 The Inka Museum (Museo Inka)

-The best part of the museum is the mummified Inkas you can see at the end – if you haven’t already seen the one in Arequipa this is something you need to check out.
+The best part of the museum is the mummified Inkas you can see at the end – if you haven’t already seen the one in Arequipa, this is something you need to check out.

-Hit the streets and PARTY
+Hit the Streets and Party

 Go to the San Pedro Market

-This isn’t a market for buying anything but souvenirs, however you can get some really cool souvenirs here for the best price.
+This isn’t a market for buying anything but souvenirs, however, you can get some really cool souvenirs here for the best price.
 There are also some cool local clothing shops around the area if you are in the mood to shop.

 Go to the San Blas Market

 Do yourself a favor and buy lunch here and any fruit or veggies you need.
 Everything in the San Blas market is super cheap and super good.
-For more derails check out the “Where to Eat” section below.
+For more details check out the “Where to Eat” section below.

 We hate to recommend specific tour agencies as sometimes the service can vary so much depending on who you talk to and what tour you book.
-However, in terms of getting a good price and being able to compare various agencies within a short distance check out Procuradores street just off of the Plaza de Armas.
+However, in terms of getting a good price and being able to compare various agencies within a short distance check out Procuradores Street just off of the Plaza de Armas.
 Make sure you talk to various agencies to find out where you will get the best price and never pay for anything without getting a signed receipt.
 Any “extras” they promise you (such as a private room, extra meals, etc) ask them to write it on the receipt, this will help you get a refund if you don’t get what you were told.